What is the best long range rangefinder?

 After you have answered all of the above questions, you can then start to narrow down exactly what type of long range rangefinder is best suited for your needs.
 This review will look at some of the leading products in the industry, so if you have no idea where to start, then you won’t go far wrong by choosing one of the following.

-The Ranger 1000 is a fantastic rangefinder for its price.
+The Ranger 1800 is the gold standard in rangefinders for its price range.
 Of course, there are lots of rangefinders that are more expensive but, with such decent specifications, as well as Vortex’s lifetime warranty, it’s understandable why so many serious hunters choose this rangefinder.

 Ease of use